Jimmie Durham, born 1940 in the United States; lives and works in Berlin.

 LABINAC is conceived as a collective, inviting other artists to contribute with designs and ideas, and is dedicated to working with Indigenous communities across the Americas, ultimately pursuing a vision of design that corresponds with their artistic and political values.

-LABINAC has been in residence at Callie’s since September 2019.
-Their exhibition BROKEN—Light shines through opened September 2020 and is on view until December 20, 2020.
+LABINAC was in residence at Callie’s from September 2019 to December 2020.
+Their exhibition BROKEN—Light shines through opened September 2020 and was on view until December 20, 2020.

 LABINAC participated in Collectible, Brussels (2020), the NOMAD Venice, Venice (2019), as well as Milan Design Week - Fuori Salone, Milan (2019).
 Recently, LABINAC has been commissioned by the Venice Gardens Foundation to design tables for the research space of Giardini Reali in Piazza San Marco.